-• You have two options to meet the requirement:
+• You have three options to meet the requirement:

-- Only audits or assessments completed in the calendar year in which the IREM CSP application is submitted meet this requirement. - Obtain an audit or assessment for management-controlled systems.
-The audit should include a 3-year improvement plan, or you should formulate a plan from the audit results, or, - Perform an in-house assessment on management-controlled systems.
-Applicants may use the in-house energy assessment with the IREM tools and templates to meet this requirement. - At minimum, the assessment must include the following sections. - o Basic property information - o Current energy performance - o Building systems - o Past and in-progress retrofits and improvements - o Lighting system equipment - o HVAC system equipment - o Building envelope components - Potential operational improvements for lighting, HVAC, and building envelope systems - o Upgrade opportunities for lighting, HVAC, and building envelope equipment and components - o Three-year action plan for operational and equipment improvements
+- Only audits or assessments completed in the calendar year in which the IREM CSP application is submitted meet this requirement. - Obtain an audit or assessment for any management-controlled systems such as exterior lighting or components of the building envelope.
+The audit should include a 3-year improvement plan, or you should formulate a plan from the audit results, or, - Perform an in-house assessment of management-controlled systems.
+Applicants may use the in-house energy assessment with the IREM tools and templates to meet this requirement. - At minimum, the assessment should include the following sections. - o Basic property information - o Current energy performance - o Building systems under management and tenant control - o Past and in-progress retrofits and improvements - o Lighting system equipment under management control - o HVAC system equipment under management control - o Building envelope components under management control - o Potential operational improvements for lighting, HVAC, and building envelope systems under management control - o Upgrade opportunities for lighting, HVAC, and building envelope equipment and components under management control - o Three-year action plan for operational and equipment improvements